souvik-pl/ReactRouter_redux_formik/README.md

 # ReactRouter_redux_formik

-In this exercise, a react application has been created using React router and Context API.
+In this exercise, a react application has been created using React router, redux and Formik.

 The source code is available in the 'src' directory in this repository.